ruta-k/uGMRT-pipeline-old/README.md

-Please use the new repositoy for the uGMRT pipeline : https://github.com/ruta-k/uGMRT-pipeline This repository will not be updated further.
+Please use the new repositoy for the uGMRT pipeline : https://github.com/ruta-k/uGMRT-pipeline This repository will NOT be updated further.

 # CAPTURE: A CAsa Pipeline-cum-Toolkit for Upgraded Giant Metrewave Radio Telescope data REduction